-pip install openai>=1.30.0 python-dotenv Pillow requests
+pip install "openai>=1.30.0" python-dotenv Pillow httpx

 from dotenv import load_dotenv